 Learn more about Tuition and Financial Aid at UC San Diego.

 Based on this information, is UC San Diego the school for you?
 Remember, a school that is perfect for one person may not be the right school for someone else!
 So ask yourself: Is UC San Diego a good school for you?

 If University of California, San Diego seems like a school you want to apply to, click the heart button to save it to your college list.

-UC San Diego is located in the suburban setting of La Jolla, California, less than an hour from San Diego.
+UC San Diego is located in the suburban setting of La Jolla, California, in the suburbs of San Diego.

-If you want to see UC San Diego for yourself, plan a visit.
+If you would like to see UC San Diego for yourself, plan a visit.
 The best way to reach campus is to take Interstate 5 to La Jolla, or book a flight to the nearest airport, San Diego International.

 You can also take a virtual campus tour to get a sense of what UC San Diego and La Jolla are like without leaving home.

 The deadline for Fall first-year applications to UC San Diego is Nov 30.